barryvdh/laravel-snappy/readme.md

 ### Laravel

 **Laravel 5.5** uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider/Facade.
+If you also use laravel-dompdf, watch out for conflicts.
+It could be better to manually register the Facade.

 After updating composer, add the ServiceProvider to the providers array in config/app.php